me2006/Web/docs/index.md

-> Sitekick Remastered is in no way affiliated with YTV Canada, Inc. and/or Corus Entertainment, Inc.
+!!! failure "Sitekick Remastered is in no way affiliated with YTV Canada, Inc. and/or Corus Entertainment, Inc."
-{.is-warning}

-> Sitekick Remastered is a completely free game, containing no advertisements, subscriptions, microtransactions, or any other form of monetization.
+!!! success "Sitekick Remastered is a completely free game, containing no advertisements, subscriptions, microtransactions, or any other form of monetization."
-{.is-success}

 ## Remastered?
 What happened to the original?